ryancramerdesign/FileValidatorSvgSanitizer/README.md

 in version 2+ relative to version 1:

 1. It does not use a `$config->FileValidatorSvgSanitizer` config array.
-2. It does not have configurable whitelists of tags, attributes or fields.
+2. Whitelists of tags and attributes are configurable in module settings.
 3. It only rejects SVG files that cannot be made valid through sanitization.
 4. Sanitization seems to be quite a bit better than the previous.
 5. It optionally includes the ability to minify whitespace in an SVG file.